amlawson98/XY_MC/README.md

 # Monte Carlo Simulation of XY Spins
-Simulator and GUI for Magnetism in 2D XY model
+Simulator and GUI for Magnetism in 2D XY model in Python 3

 Alex Lawson